mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `getMeridiemText` method

-The `getMeridiemText` method have been removed.
+The `getMeridiemText` method has been removed.
 You can use the `setHours`, `date` and `format` methods to recreate its behavior:

 ```diff